jjhelfman/KML-to-Maps/README.md

 **exportToPDF.py**

-1. Create a script tool, assigning the script path to and adding the figFolder str parameter.
+1. Create a script tool, assigning the script path and the figFolder string parameter as a Folder data type.
 Documentation is here: https://pro.arcgis.com/en/pro-app/latest/help/analysis/geoprocessing/basics/create-a-python-script-tool.htm.
 2. Run the script tool to export all of your open Project's Layouts.